 Members of the Task Force:

-- Chair: Marco S. Nobile (Eindhoven University of Technology, The Netherlands)
+- Chair: Marco S. Nobile (Ca’ Foscari University of Venice, Italy)

-- Co-chair: Daniel A. Ashlock (University of Guelph, ON, Canada)
+- Honorary member: Daniel A. Ashlock (University of Guelph, ON, Canada)

 - Wendy Ashlock (Ashlock and McGuinness Consulting, Canada)

 - Laurens Bliek (Eindhoven University of Technology, The Netherlands)